anty-filidor/spreading-vs-mln-structure/README.md

 ## Diffusion Simulator

-The second key functionality of this repository is the simulation of diffusion under the Multilayer Linear Threshold Model.
+The second key functionality of this repository is the simulation of diffusion under the Multilayer Independent Cascade Model.
 See `example_config.yaml` for reference.
 For each repetition of the Cartesian product computed for the provided parameters, a `csv` file will be generated with the following columns: